microsoft/frontend-bootcamp/step2-02/README.md

 [Lessons](../) | [Exercise](./exercise/) | [Demo](./demo/)

 UI Fabric is a Component Library that is developed to reflect the latest Microsoft design language.
-It is used in many Microsoft web applications and is developed in the open:
+It is used in many Microsoft web applications and is developed in the open.

+We'll talk about:

+- What makes it good
+- How to find it
+- How to use it
+- Laying out Apps with Stack

 # What Makes It Good